Electronic prescribing: Pharmacy

 When a pharmacy receives the prescription information from the transaction hub, it will send a confirmation message.
 The pharmacy also has the ability to communicate to the prescriber that the prescription order has been filled through the system.
 Further system development will soon allow different messages such as a patient not picking up their medication or is late to pick up medication to improve patient management.

 Imaging

 When an imaging center receives the prescription, the imaging center will then contact the patient and schedule the patient for his/her scan.
-The advantage of ePrescribing radiology is that often when a patient is handed a paper script, the patient will lose the prescription or wait to call and schedule.
+The advantage of e-prescribing radiology is that often when a patient is handed a paper script, the patient will lose the prescription or wait to call and schedule.
 This can be disastrous for patients with severe underlying conditions.
 The imaging center will call and schedule the patient as soon as the referral arrives.
 There are mobile ePrescribing portals as well as web portals that handle this well, and there are advantages.